isabella232/kano-code/guides/09-SCOPED-VARIABLES.md

         }, {
             type: 'parameter',
             name: 'result',
+            returnType: Number,
+            blockly: {
                 // Only accepts arguments from the upper scope that matches this type
-            returnType: ExampleResult,
+                scope: ExampleResult,
-            blockly: {
-                scoped: true,
             },
         }],
     }],